samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 ## The benchmark

+Before the numbers, here is what "accurate" means in this article.

 I built a benchmark against a hand-tagged ground-truth set: **106 addresses, all in Bandung.** Real addresses, tagged with the correct province, city, district, and subdistrict.

-The method is simple: run each address through the API, compare the resolved components against the tagged ground truth, and count a record as correct when all four levels match.
+The method is simple: run each address through the API, compare the resolved components against the tagged ground truth, and count a record as **accurate** when all four levels match exactly: province, city, district, and subdistrict.
+A record where the province is right but the subdistrict is wrong is not counted as accurate.
+The per-level numbers below show how often each level alone is correct.

 **The result: 52/106 exact matches = 49.1%.**